 We spent the better part of 3 hours hanging out in the reserve, walking along the beach, following trails to find birds and lingering in the garden.
 You’d think the birds would be hunkered down with the rain but there were livelier than on a sunny day.

-After a full morning on shore, we hopped in the skiffs to board the ship and were met by a pod of dolphins.
+After a full morning onshore, we hopped in the skiffs to board the ship and were met by a pod of dolphins.
 In placid water, this pod decided to put on a show.
-Leaping from the water they performed jumps, splashes and dives.
-The more we cheered, the more the ramped up the show.
+Leaping from the water they performed jumps, splashes, and dives.
+The more we cheered, the more he ramped up the show.

 I’m not exaggerating when I say this show went on for the better part of 45 minutes.
 When we pulled up anchor and set off, the pod started to follow.
 They played in the wake of the ship, at the bow and off the sides in spectacular fashion.
 I’ve never seen anything like it, and it was magical.